FAQ's search.htm links.htm

 Visitors have participated in an archeological dig, documenting for the National Archives, documenting and stored artifacts, and are learning heritage orchardry.
 They have worked with original tools shaping timbers or placing stones.
 They have participated in the camaraderie of a work day as the settlers may have experienced, and enjoyed many a communal farm style lunch.

-Primary Lutze Housebarn restoration goals for 2012 were:
+Primary Lutze Housebarn restoration goals for 2012 were to:

 • Conclude sill timber replacement and wall posts in east end wall